 ECN 301 Regulatory Economics: The objective of this course is to introduce you to the role of government in markets where competition "fails."
 In this course you will learn the importance of market structure and industrial performance, including the strategic interaction of firms.
 We will examine the behavior of individual markets in some detail, focusing on cost analysis, the determinants of market demand, investment behavior, market power, and the implications of government regulatory behavior.
 A particular focus will be placed on the regulation of pharmaceutical industry.
-(3); Prerequisite: None.
-Professional Elective for the Pharmacy Program.
+(3).

 ECN 317.
 Health Economics.
 In this course, we will learn how to apply economic tools to the study of health and medical care issues.
 We will examine the special features of medical care as a commodity, the demand for health and medical care services, the economic explanations for the behavior of medical care providers (i.e., physicians and hospitals), the functioning of insurance markets, and technology diffusion.
 Our discussions will touch on current policy topics such as the prospective payment system, relative value scales, insurance reform, rationing, and price regulation.
 We will also be examining the role of and economic justification for government involvement in the medical care system.
 Finally, we will use the tools we have learned to review and analyze various proposals for health care reform.
 (3).
-Professional Elective for the Pharmacy Program.